PrinciplesDotDev/principles/principles/logic-in-positive.md

 +++
-principle = "Logic should be in the positive" summary = "Logic should in general be asking the question \"Is this true?\" instead of \"Is this not true?\"" tags = ["style", "practices"] license = "CC BY-SA 4.0" allow_dual_licensing_to_GPLv3 = true authors= []
+principle = "Logic should be in the positive" summary = "Logic should ask, \"Is this true?\" instead of \"Is this not true?\"" tags = ["code", "comprehension", "cognitive", "individual", "focused","style", "practices"] license = "CC BY-SA 4.0" allow_dual_licensing_to_GPLv3 = true authors= []